Background

 Shoshanim and Shoshanot.

-And a pro-narcissist and psychopaths, my name is Sam Dachnin and I'm the author of Malignant Self-Love, Narcissism Revisited, the granddaddy of the narcissistic abuse field and a former visiting professor of psychology and currently on the faculty of CEOPS Commonwealth Institute for Advanced Professional Studies.
+My name is Sam Vaknin and I'm the author of Malignant Self-Love: Narcissism Revisited, the granddaddy of the narcissistic abuse field and a former visiting professor of psychology and currently on the faculty of CIAPS, Commonwealth Institute for Advanced Professional Studies.

 Today we deal with something known in psychology as reactance.